-Wherever possible, use SAR Online (or Moneyweb if you are a high volume reporter) to submit reports as this is more secure than post or fax as risks of interception or loss in transmission are reduced
+Wherever possible, use SAR Online to submit reports as this is more secure than post or fax as risks of interception or loss in transmission are reduced

 In respect of any further information requested, or information required to support the intelligence provided in a SAR for use in a prosecution, only release the information in response to a properly served Production Order or other order that effectively compels the disclosure.
 This shows to any persons involved in the prosecution or defence that the reporter was acting only in response to a binding legal duty

 Where there is particular reason to fear that a suspect might be motivated to try and discover whether a SAR had been made and by whom, and take revenge (for example where a SAR might involve a suspect with a known history of violence, or where organised crime or a terrorist organisation might be involved) bring this to the attention of Law Enforcement.
 This might be done by the inclusion of a note (in bold type, at the top) in the SARs reporting box on reason for suspicion setting out any concerns over safety or confidentiality